xmlongan/pearsondist/README.md

 ## Documentation

-The documentation is hosted on <http://www.yyschools.com/pearsondist/>
+The documentation would probably be hosted on <http://www.yyschools.com/pearsondist/>

 ## Ongoing Development